RSS About

 Similarly, reading the value of the register at a given address or writing to it just amounts to looking it up in the map and using the stored pointer to get or set that value.

-And now, other structured types can embed this new Registers type and benefit from those three methods, which will make them Addressable with no extra code needed… except a little bit of initialization.
+And now, other structured types can embed this new Registers type and benefit from those three methods, which will make them Addressable with almost no extra code needed… except a little bit of initialization.

 We can do that with our PPU type right away, and add that new SCY register while we are at it: